Stackclash/5e-vault/5. Mechanics/Classes/Fighter.md

 If your DM allows the use of feats, you may instead take a feat.

-### Martial Versatility (Level 4)
-_Source: Tasha's Cauldron of Everything p.
-41_

-_4th-level fighter optional class features_

-Whenever you reach a level in this class that grants the Ability Score Improvement feature, you can do one of the following, as you shift the focus of your martial practice:

-- Replace a fighting style you know with another fighting style available to fighters.
-- If you know any maneuvers from the [[/5.
-Mechanics/Classes/Fighter Battle Master.md|Battle Master]] archetype, you can replace one maneuver you know with a different maneuver.

 ### Extra Attack (Level 5)

-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+Beginning at 5th level, you can attack twice, instead of once, whenever you take the [[\5.
+Mechanics\Rules\Actions.md#Attack|Attack]] action on your turn.

 The number of attacks increases to three when you reach 11th level in this class and to four when you reach 20th level in this class.